mycel-labs/mycel-docs/docs/overview/incentives.md

 # Incentives

-mycel is driven by the belief that:
+Mycel is driven by the belief that:

 - Domain registration fees should be dedicated to domain management expenses.
 - Interoperable domains should be managed not by a single governance entity but by a governance structure formed by the network that manages the domains.

 ## Distribution to Validators and Delegators

-The mycel platform aims to create a decentralized and fair ecosystem for domain name registration and management.
+The Mycel platform aims to create a decentralized and fair ecosystem for domain name registration and management.
-The domain registration fees collected during each period are distributed among validators and delegators as a form of reward for their contributions to the mycel network.
+The domain registration fees collected during each period are distributed among validators and delegators as a form of reward for their contributions to the Mycel network.
 This incentives network participants to actively engage in maintaining the security and stability of the platform.

 ## Fee Distribution Process